danielathome19/Chunk-List/README.md

   * Implementation details (construction, basic methods)
   * Complexity Analysis (Big-O)

+Also in the folder is the latest revision (in Word [docx] format) to the report I have created for publication.

 Program files are kept within the _master_ branch.

 A full implementation of the class is kept within the __ChunkList.cs__ file in the namespace __Chunk_List__, to be included within the program.